| |

 Dr. Refinetti

-has published more than 150 articles in professional journals.
+has published more than 200 articles in professional journals.
 You can find abstracts for about half of his articles in

 PubMed

 (the National Library of Medicine's database).
-He authored the books Circadian Physiology

-(first published in 1999, followed by a second edition in 2005) and
+(first published in 1999, followed by a second edition in 2005 and a third edition in 2016) and

 Philosophy of Physiological Psychology

-(written in 1992 and accessible on-line in full text).
 For a full list of publications (and selected reprints), see the Publications

 section of this web site.